Frequently Asked Questions

-To provide a more consistent advising experience as students explore and change majors across the university, the Student Success Collaborative platform has been configured to easily connect students with their assigned advisors and with advisors in majors they may be interested in exploring.
+To provide a more consistent advising experience as students explore and change majors across the university, the Navigate platform has been configured to easily connect students with their assigned advisors and with advisors in majors they may be interested in exploring.

 When advisors set up their availability, they may choose to only meet with students who select "Advising for My Major" as a reason for making an appointment.
 Each student's assigned advisor will be the first advisor listed as an option for scheduling an appointment, and "Your Advisor" will appear behind the assigned advisor’s name in the dropdown list of available advisors.
 This is designed to help students identify their assigned advisors, and it should prompt them to choose their assigned advisors when making an advising appointment for their majors.